 If you haven’t donated with us in the last year, or if this is your first donation with Stanford Blood Center, we strongly encourage that you give us a call to make your appointment at (888) 723-7831, so that we can help to determine your eligibility to donate blood.

-Please note that donors must be at least 17 years of age (16-year-olds may donate blood with a parent/guardian’s consent), and must not have travelled to a malaria-endemic country (such as India and other countries in South Asia) in the least year.
+Please note that donors must be at least 18 years of age (16- and 17-year-olds may donate blood with a parent/guardian’s consent), and must not have travelled to a malaria-endemic country (such as India and other countries in South Asia) in the least three months.
 Donors who were previously residents of a malaria-endemic region must have lived in the US or another non-endemic country for three consecutive years before becoming eligible to donate.
 Information on general eligibility can be found at stanfordbloodcenter.org/eligibility.

 One final note — While we wish we could follow up with every donor to let them know if they are a match for this patient, it is unlikely that we will be able to directly contact every donor.
 However, if you are a match for Zanaib, you may be contacted as needed going forward to help support her recovery, as she will need multiple transfusions in the coming months.